dcdpr/taxcount/README.md

 testing the entire problem space.
 Too complex and it will reinvent the system a second time.

-In taxcount's ledger parser property tests, there is an `ExchangeGen` that generates a sequence of ledger rows (the input type for the system under test) and simultaneously generates a sequence of expected rows (this is the model providing the expected outcome for the
+In Taxcount's ledger parser property tests, there is an `ExchangeGen` that generates a sequence of ledger rows (the input type for the system under test) and simultaneously generates a sequence of expected rows (this is the model providing the expected outcome for the